JACL Kakehashi Program Overview

 (1) To promote mutual trust and understanding among the people of Japan and the USA to build a basis for future friendship and cooperation.

 (2) To promote a global understanding of Japan’s economy, society, history, diverse culture, politics and foreign policy.

 (3) To disseminate information on Japan’s attractiveness through communication devices including social networking sites.

 The JACL Kakehashi Program is an international leadership program for:

 - students currently enrolled in an accredited college or university OR a young professional who has completed a bachelor or master degree program from an accredited college or university

 - between the ages of 18-25 years old

-- Japanese American heritage.
+- Japanese American and/or Asian Pacific American heritage.
 By providing participants with a better understanding of Japan through a variety of fields, including politics, economics, and culture, the Kakehashi Project builds relationships between Japan and Japanese Americans.
 Kakehashi Project alumni are encouraged to become effective advocates in enhancing U.S.- Japan relations.

 In 2014, JACL was proud to send four cohorts of student participants to Japan through the Kakehashi Project, hosted by the Japan Foundation.
 Participants traveled to Japan in May, July, and October, and explored cities and towns across Japan and took part in various cultural activities.
 Many found connecting to the traditional side of Japan very meaningful.
 Participants took part in cultural exchanges with their Japanese university peers to get to know one- another in the spirit of friendship.
 Participants were also invited to meet with Japanese professors, political leaders, and business executives to learn about different aspects of U.S. – Japan relations.